mhornstein/Cloudinary-Test/Part3/part3.md

   cursor: pointer;
 }
 ```
-This is the page you should expect to see rendered is:
+This is the page you should expect to see rendered:

 ![Scaffold step screenshot](images/1-scaffold.jpg)